 If you do get any chemicals on your skin, make sure to wash that area off with soap and water as soon as possible.
 Always wash your hands after you finish developing photos and avoid eating until you’ve done so, even if you don’t think you spilled anything on your hands.
 Additionally, if you ingest any of these chemicals or suspect someone in your home has, call poison control immediately.

 When disposing of the chemicals, keep in mind that while the developer and stop bath can generally be poured down the drain if you are on a sewer (if you are on a septic system they can do damage to the bacteria present so it is best to collect them when exhausted and dispose of them properly).
 I recommend collecting your darkroom chemicals and pouring them into a disposable container once they are exhausted.
-Once you have collected enough dispose of them properly by transporting them to the nearest hazardous waste disposal facilitiesOpens in a new tab. to you.
+Once you have collected enough dispose of them properly by transporting them to the nearest hazardous waste disposal facilities to you.

 However, with fixer you’ll need to take an extra step, called silvery recovery before you can pour it down the drain.
-See this article I wrote about everythingOpens in a new tab. you need to know about darkroom chemicals for more information.
+See this article I wrote about everything you need to know about darkroom chemicals for more information.